mmena1/dotfiles/README.md

 ### Custom Fish scripts

-- I included custom fish scripts by adapting from oh-my-zsh, like git and exa abbreviations.
+- I included custom fish scripts by adapting from oh-my-zsh, like git and eza abbreviations.
 - Fish doesn't need plugins as zsh does.
 Just some personal touches :sunglasses:

 ### Dotbot